jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 }
 ```

-## Singleton Wrapper
+## State Wrapped Singleton
-The following code is an implementation for the design presented in [Internal State](#internal-state).
+The following code is an implementation for the design presented in [Wrapping Singleton With State](#wrapping-singleton-with-state).

+It shows how `ConfigurationCache` allows the client to modify configuration values without affecting the default state values in `ConfigurationRepoSingleton`, which is shared by all clients.

 ```java
 import java.util.*;